LiMinggang/madedit-mod/README.txt

 Fix: Wrong file filter of Open File dialog
 Fix: Bookmark Only in search dialog does not work correctly
-Fix: Enable 80 columns hint only if it's in fix width mode Update Astyle to latest code
+Fix: Enable 80 columns hint only if it's in fix width mode
+Fix: Use GTK2 for Ubuntu release to fix the issue of wxWidgets with GTK3 Update Astyle to latest code
 Update Hunspell to latest code
 Update translations